What is the intent of the Community Profile?

 A: No. This study does not change land use or zoning, only to provide factual data and analysis about current and future trends that are designed to benefit those living and working within the Community Plan Boundary.

-Q: Does this Community Character Profile affect the Residential Show Business Zoning District or Overlay?
+Q: Did this Community Character Profile affect the Residential Show Business Zoning District or Overlay?

 A: No. This study does not change land use or zoning.

-A: A report will be generated that is designed to reflect the current demographic and development trends and provide residents and business owners with data useful in supporting and justifying desired changes to the community.
-Please reference the Ruskin Community Character Profile as an example.
+A: A report was generated that is designed to reflect the current demographic and development trends and provide residents and business owners with data useful in supporting and justifying desired changes to the community.

 Project Plans & Studies